Farz (2001 film): Plot

-Meanwhile Karan and Kajal's romance reaches a crescendo and the two promptly marry, against Arjun's wishes though with Rukmini's blessing.
-However, on their first night, the couple are attacked by Sikandar and his cronies.
-They manage to escape unhurt and Karan pursues and captures Sikandar, presenting him before the judge the next day.
+Meanwhile Karan and Kajal get married.
+On their first night, the couple is attacked by Sikandar and his cronies.
+They manage to escape and Karan captures Sikandar, presenting him before the judge the next day.
 While Sikandar is being transferred to the prison, Gawa attacks the police convoy and frees Sikandar.
-A gunfight ensues, and Karan shoots Sikandar and kills him but is unable to kill Gawa as he runs out of bullets.
-Gawa is captured and vows to avenge his brother's death while Karan receives widespread admiration from the citizens as well as his colleagues and seniors and is promoted to DCP making Arjun even more jealous of him.
+A gunfight ensues, and Karan kills Sikandar but is unable to kill Gawa.
+Gawa is captured and vows to avenge his brother's death while Karan gets promoted to DCP.

 Some time later, Gawa manages to escape by faking his own death.
 Karan and Kajal are shown to be doting on an orphan named Kabir and are good friends with Kabir's guardian, a catholic priest who runs an orphanage.
-Gawa decides to use this to his advantage.
-He murders the priest and writes a fake suicide note indicting Karan which says that the priest, with Karan's help ran the orphanage as a front for child trafficking.
-As a result, Karan is set to face a CBI enquiry.
-Gawa then starts showing up in front of Karan at unusual instances and even enters his house and drugs and molests Kajal when she's alone one night.
+Gawa murders the priest and writes a fake suicide note which says that the priest, with Karan's help ran the orphanage as a front for child trafficking.
+As a result, DCP Karan Singh is set to face a CBI enquiry.

+Gawa then starts showing up in front of Karan and even enters his house and drugs and molests Kajal when she's alone one night.
 These events take a heavy toll on Karan's life, driving him to near madness.
-To top it all, Karan is dismissed from service and takes to drinking, consequently becoming abusive towards Kajal, putting their marriage in jeopardy.
-Karan's informer Taxi (Johny Lever) who worked for Gawa earlier, sympathizes with him since he wants revenge for his brother, who was killed by Gawa for no fault of his.
+To top it all, Karan is suspended from service and takes to drinking.
+Karan's informer Taxi who worked for Gawa earlier, sympathizes with him since he wants revenge for his brother, who was killed by Gawa.
 One night, when Karan is roaming around in a drunken state along with Taxi, the duo sense that they are being followed.
 Taxi realizes that it's Gawa who's following them and raises the alarm.
 But Gawa shoots Taxi and escapes after throwing the gun at Karan, framing him for the murder.